NylonLogic1355/SonicSwirl/liftoff.md

 - `html:dist`: compiles GWT sources.
 The compiled application can be found at `html/build/dist`: you can use any HTTP server to deploy it.
 - `html:superDev`: compiles GWT sources and runs the application in SuperDev mode.
 It will be available at [localhost:8080/html](http://localhost:8080/html).
 Use only during development.
 - `idea`: generates IntelliJ project data.
+- `lwjgl2:jar`: builds application's runnable jar, which can be found at `lwjgl2/build/libs`.
+- `lwjgl2:run`: starts the application.
-- `lwjgl3:jar`: builds application's runnable jar, which can be found at `lwjgl3/build/libs`.
+- `lwjgl3:jar`: builds application's runnable jar, which can be found at `lwjgl3/build/lib`.
 - `lwjgl3:run`: starts the application.
 - `teavm:build`: builds the JavaScript application into the build/dist/webapp folder.
 - `teavm:run`: serves the JavaScript application at http://localhost:8080 via a local Jetty server.